Preference-Conditioned Gradient Variations for Multi-Objective Quality-Diversity: MOME-P2C

 \subsection{Crowding-based Selection and Addition}

 In \pcc, following \pgx \cite{mome-pgx}, we choose to use biased selection and addition mechanisms.
-In particular, when selecting parent solutions from the grid, we first select a cell with uniform probability and then select an individual from the cell's Pareto front with probability proportional to its crowding distance.
-As defined in \nsga \cite{nsga2}, the crowding distance of a solution is defined as the average Manhattan distance between itself and its k-nearest neighbours, in objective space.
+In particular, when selecting parent solutions from the grid, we first select a cell with uniform probability and then select an individual from the cell's non-dominated front with probability proportional to its crowding distance.
+As defined in \nsga \cite{nsga2}, the crowding distance of a solution is defined as the average Manhattan distance between itself and its nearest neighbours on either side of itself in objective space.
 In \pgx, it was shown that biasing solutions in this manner provides an effective method for guiding the optimisation process toward under-explored regions of the solution space.

-Similarly, we also use a crowding-informed addition mechanisms to replace solutions on the Pareto front.
-It is important to note that all \moqd methods we consider use a fixed maximum size for the Pareto front of each cell.
+Similarly, we also use a crowding-informed addition mechanisms to replace solutions on the non-dominated front.
+It is important to note that all \moqd methods we consider use a fixed maximum size for the non-dominated front of each cell.
 This is done in order to exploit the parallelism capabilities of recent hardware advances \cite{qdax, qdaxrepo} and consequently affords many thousands of evaluations in a short period of time.
-However, if a solution is added to a Pareto front that is at already maximum capacity, another solution must also necessarily be removed.
-In \pcc, following from \pgx, we remove the solution with the minimum crowding distance in order to sparsity of solutions on the front.
+However, if a solution is added to a non-dominated front that is at already maximum capacity, another solution must also necessarily be removed.
+In \pcc, following from \pgx, we remove the solution with the minimum crowding distance in order to increase the sparsity of solutions on the front.

 Further details regarding the crowding-based mechanisms can be found in the \pgx paper \cite{mome-pgx}.
-To justify these selection and addition mechanisms are still valid for \pcc, we include an ablation of these crowding mechanisms in our ablation study (see \Cref{section:ablation_results}).
+While we acknowledge that crowding distance may lose effectiveness in many-objective settings \cite{zheng2024truthful, koppen2007substitute}, we adopted it here as a simple and efficient choice consistent with \pgx, and note that it still yields strong results (we include an ablation of the crowding mechanisms in our ablation study \cref{sec:ablation_results}).
+Nevertheless, we note that exploring alternative approaches for preserving diversity of the non-dominated front with a higher number of objectives remains an interesting avenue for future work.